Timaru Boys' High School: Rugby

-The Timaru Boys' High School 1st XV competes in the Crusaders' Region Secondary Schools' Rugby Championship "The UC Cup."
+The Timaru Boys' High School 1st XV competes in the Miles Toyota 1st XV Boys' Premiership and the South Island Boys' Schools Rugby Competition.

 The 1st XV made it into the finals of the UC Cup for the first time in the 2017 season.

 Thomas House boarding hostel

 The Thomas House boarding hostel is attached to and is an integral part of the school.
 Built in 1907, Thomas House, named after the school's first rector, welcomed in its first eight boarders in 1908.
 In 2010 it held just over 80 boarders; by 2017, Thomas House reached capacity with 119 boarders.
 Thomas House has several wings.
 The Fraser Wing from 1962 is named after Hanson Fraser, who chaired the board of governors for two decades.
 The Jubilee Wing from 1984 commemorates the 75th jubilee of the boarding hostel.
 The Manning Wing commemorates several members of the Manning family who worked at the boarding hostel.
 The Lindsay Wing commemorates two cousins of the same name who both represented New Zealand internationally in 1928: David Lindsay went to the Olympics as a swimmer and Dave Lindsay was a member of the 1928 New Zealand rugby union tour of South Africa.
+In March 2019, Lewis Wing was opened which was named after Old Boy Peter Lewis.